b-robotized/b_ctrldbox_commissioning/docs/SETUP_COMMMISSIONING.md

 ### 1.4 Environment Configuration:

-  The repo contains an example `.env` file which must be configured with your host information for the container to properly run
+  The repo contains an example `.env` file called `comissionning.env.example` which must be configured with your host information for the container to properly run

   ```
   cp comissioning.env.example commissioning.env